 - Are at the younger age of the elderly spectrum

-If you or a loved one is concerned about the health or wellbeing of a nursing home resident, please call 1-800-516-4783 now for a free consultation.
+If you or a loved one is concerned about the health or wellbeing of a nursing home resident, please call 1-866-548-9636.

 Physical or Sexual Abuse

-Victims of sexual and physical abuse in nursing homes are often too afraid of retribution to talk about it.
+Victims of physical or sexual abuse in nursing homes are often too afraid of retribution to talk about it.
 If you see any of these signs of nursing home abuse, report it immediately:

 - Frequent or unexplained bruises

 - Signs of restraint, such as marks on the wrists or ankles

 - Broken eyeglasses or other adaptive equipment